 We’re rethinking how we approach digital marketing

-Now, in addition to finding new ways to reach the right audiences and optimize our marketing creative, we’re very focused on driving results without using these common identifiers.
+Now, in addition to finding new ways to reach the right audiences and optimise our marketing creative, we’re very focused on driving results without using these common identifiers.
 This initiative is not new but rather part of an ongoing, multiyear effort to build a data foundation that can excel at today’s most important digital marketing functions in the absence of third-party cookies.

 Today we’ll describe a few key steps we’ve taken to build a strong digital infrastructure capable of activating first-party data across the business, achieving accurate measurement, and driving performance.

-Build a strong first-party data organization
+Build a strong first-party data organisation

 Our top priority is to build a data foundation that is privacy-safe and resilient to change, one that makes the most of Google’s own first-party data to inform our marketing efforts.